AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Move Zeroes on leetcode with tc of O(n log n) and sc of O(1) Beats 96.48% in runtime with JavaScript

 ### day 42 of #100DaysOfCode
-- working on Head Navigation of my Position website
+- working on Head Navigation of my portfolio website
 - Learning Bit Manipulation

 #### DP :